Philadelphia Phillies: Current uniforms

 In 2016, the Phillies added a red alternate uniform, similar to their spring training uniforms, to be used for mid-week afternoon games.
 It was unofficially retired following the 2017 season, after which the Phillies revived their powder blue throwbacks as an alternate uniform to be used on select Thursday home games.
-The red alternates were brought back for select road games in 2021.
+The red alternates were brought back for select road games in 2021, and became the team's preferred uniform during "getaway day" road games.
+After the 2023 season, the Phillies retired the red alternates in anticipation of a new City Connect uniform, unveiled in 2024.
+The primarily light blue/midnight blue gradient uniform with yellow trim was heavily inspired by the flag of Philadelphia's colors of light blue and yellow, with "Philly" emblazoned on the chest.
+The cap has Liberty Bell silhouette with a light blue sky and midnight blue skyline, centered alongside two yellow stars.
+For the 2024 season, the Phillies wore their City Connect uniforms for 12 Friday night home games.

 The Phillies are one of four teams in Major League Baseball that do not display the name of their city, state, or region on their road jerseys, joining the Los Angeles Angels, St. Louis Cardinals, and the Tampa Bay Rays.
-The Phillies are the only team that also displays the player's number on one sleeve, except on the alternate jersey, in addition to the usual placement on the back of the jersey.
+Until 2022, the Phillies were the only team that also displayed the player's number on one sleeve, except on the alternate jersey, in addition to the usual placement on the back of the jersey.
+Since 2023, the sleeves on the Phillies' primary uniforms were left blank in anticipation of a future uniform advertisement.
+In 2024, the Phillies unveiled Independence Blue Cross (IBX) as the team's first uniform advertiser.